Here you are, folks: the 2008 Interfilk Quilt

 SAMPLE BLOCKS, AND INSTRUCTIONS

-(B) Decorate the block inside that square however you want..
-The
+(B) Decorate the block inside that square however you want.
+The blue

-the right is done with cut-out images from other fabrics heat-fused in place,
+the right is done with cut-out shapes from other fabrics heat-fused in

 made-at-the-convention blocks.
-The blue block on the left was pieced in
+The block on the left was pieced in

 crazy-strips around a central piece containing a picture.

 up the center points.]
-On the yellow block,
+Leave the outermost 1.5" un-quilted, so the